privatenumber/type-flag/README.md

 → [Try it out online](https://stackblitz.com/edit/type-flag-demo?devtoolsheight=50&file=src/index.ts&view=editor)

+> 🔥 Looking for something more robust?
+>
+> Checkout [_Cleye_](https://github.com/privatenumber/cleye), a CLI development tool powered by type-flag.
+It comes with argument parsing and a beautiful `--help` documentation generator.

 <sub>Support this project by ⭐️ starring and sharing it.
 [Follow me](https://github.com/privatenumber) to see what other cool projects I'm working on! ❤️</sub>